ComboMeal-Software/anti-plagiarism-app/README.md

 # anti-plagiarism-app prototype by ComboMeal Software

-It's a prototype for an app to analyze source code for plagiarism
+It's a prototype for an app to analyze source code for plagiarism.
+The analyzation is done by tokenizing source code and then analyzing tokens with W-Shingling and / or calculating the Levenshtein distance using the Wagner–Fischer algorithm.
+(There's also an experimental function that uses function signatures)

 ![Screenshot](https://raw.githubusercontent.com/ComboMeal-Software/anti-plagiarism-app/master/screenshot.png)